 Frozen shoulder is known as adhesive capsulitis.
 The condition gets worse over time, and it becomes hard to move your shoulder.
 When you move your shoulder, it causes pain and numbness in your shoulder and makes it difficult to work.

-Once I visited a Homeopathic Doctor in Lahore, he shared that an injury may cause the frozen shoulder, but the most common reason is the age factor (between the ages of 40 and 60).
+Once I visited a Homeopathic Doctor, he shared that an injury may cause the frozen shoulder, but the most common reason is the age factor (between the ages of 40 and 60).
 People who are suffering from diabetes are also at risk of developing stiffness in the shoulder.

 Here, you can learn everything about frozen shoulders plus how to recover from the shoulder stiffness.